-Panama..
-What can I say about Bocas del Toro, Panama?
-Well, without sounding too giddy I guess I’ll just casually say, HOLY BEAUTIFUL MOST GORGEOUS PERFECT PLACE.
-That wasn’t too overexcited of me, was it?
-No, I didn’t think so either.
 Sure, it was a bit of tourist town, but that didn’t detract from it’s charm and natural beauty one bit.
-It’s a place where the beer is healthier than the water, the warm sea is clear enough to spot the seastars and schools of fish, the litter is primarily empty coconuts and the locals are adorable dogs who are always willing to walk you safely home.
-Plus, you travel by water-taxi to the most gorgeous beaches and the bars sit on the Caribbean Sea so when you get too toasty from dancing you can walk ten feet to the dock and put your feet in.
+It’s a place where the beer is healthier than the water, the warm sea is clear enough to spot seastars and schools of fish from afar, the litter is primarily empty coconuts, and the locals are adorable dogs who are always willing to walk you safely home.
+Plus, you travel by water-taxi to the most gorgeous beaches and the bars sit on the Caribbean Sea meaning that when you get too toasty from dancing, you walk ten feet to the dock and dip your toes in to cool down.

 So there I am sitting in a cafe in beautiful Bocas del Toro and I am just about to order breakfast when these two people ask if I want to sit with them.
 Now, if you gathered anything about me from the last paragraph you know that my automatic response is something along the lines of: “Oh, that’s so nice, but I’m going to read and then take off, but thank you so much!”
 Spoiler alert: That did not happen.
 Instead, I surprised myself and said, “sure!” and moved on over and it turned out to be the best decision I made.
 Thank god for acting out of character, am I right?
 I ended up meeting two incredible people with a passion for travel, a wicked sense of humor and whose company was genuine and their kindness contagious.
 We ended up spending the weekend together drinking Panama cervezas, exploring the beaches, sharing bottles of wine, hitting the town and enjoying some seriously good Caribbean grub (shout out to that fish filet with mango and garlic sauce, you truly are the real MVP).
 We liked the same music and talked about the best concerts we’ve been too and I put on some tunes while we laid on the beach and swam.
 We found out we watched the same shows and swapped Game of Thrones theories with over-the-top enthusiasm (I know, geeky, right?
 But I have no shame– pun intended for all my fellow GoTer’s, teehee).
 We also mentioned what we were reading, shared our favorite books and even swapped suggestions.
 I realized I was really in heaven though when they used the same stupid movie quotes that I use on a daily basis.
 Honestly, whoever quotes Elf more than twice a day is automatically my best friend.
 I guess what I’m saying is that I was lucky to be with the most genuine company and loved how natural and easy it was to share the weekend with them.
 If you guys are reading this, then consider this a friendly reminder of how awesome you are and I’ll see you SLC and FLL soon!